terryttsai/terryttsai.github.io/README.md

 I tucked away navigation into a menu icon.
 Also put quiet little < > arrows to tell the user to click left and right or the left and right arrow keys.
 For style, I placed my logo at the bottom of the page in image galleries.

-I wanted to vectorize my logo, but couldn't figure out how to do it in Photoshop.
+I vectorized my logo as well.

 I web-optimized all my photos, which greatly sped up load times.